unoplatform/uno.toolkit.ui/doc/controls/ShadowContainer.md

 ## Usage

-See how to effortlessly integrate neumorphism into your designs with the following code snippet and its resulting visual output.
+See how to integrate neumorphism into your designs with the following code and the result.

 ```xml
 xmlns:utu="using:Uno.Toolkit.UI"